 The Eighty-Four-Year-Old Witness

 How old do you think the average employee at Google is?
-The answer—29.
-Time reports that the company has even set up a support group for folks over 40 called “Greyglers.”
+29. The company even has a support group for folks over 40 called “Greyglers.”
 When we go over to Facebook headquarters, the stress upon the authority of the young remains the same.
-Mark Zuckerberg says, “young people are just smarter,” although Susanna Schroobsdorff, the Time editorialist, goes on to state that he “might not feel so smart now that his first child has arrived.”
+Mark Zuckerberg says, “young people are just smarter.”
 Maybe it’s time for all of us to get smarter and stop and listen to what some older folks have to say.

-In Luke’s Christmas narrative his last witness is eighty-four, and her names is Anna.
+In Luke’s Christmas narrative his last witness is eighty-four, and her name is Anna.

 For more from Dave Wyrtzen please visit TruthEncounter.com!